Singaporean boy, 7, dies in Johor Bahru accident; unlicensed lorry driver tests positive for meth

 JOHOR BAHRU: A seven-year-old Singaporean boy died in a Johor Bahru hospital following a fatal accident involving a car and a lorry.

-The collision - which occurred at Johor Baru’s Jalan Pantai - caused the boy to be thrown out of the car.
+The collision - which occurred at Johor Bahru’s Jalan Pantai - caused the boy to be thrown out of the car.

 The lorry driver, who tested positive for methamphetamine, has been detained by the police.
 Investigations also found that he did not possess a driving licence.